Basic Mediation Training

 For Maryland residents, this workshop will meet the 40-hour requirement for basic mediation training under Rule 17 of the Court of Appeals in Maryland for those wishing to be approved as mediators.

-The workshop is also approved for Category 1 SW CEUs for Maryland social workers and CEUs for Maryland psychologists.
+The workshop is also approved for Category 1 SW CEUs for Maryland social workers and Category A CEUs for LCPCs.

 A certificate of completion, suitable for framing, will be issued to you upon successful completion of and full attendance at the training course.